lil-brumski/brumski_cpp/README.md

 # brumski_cpp

-*This repository contains C++ libraries that I'm creating for fun.
+*This is a C++ library that I'm creating for fun.
 At the time of creation, the year is 2024, I am a 17 year old Computer Engineering student.*

 To install the repository to your device, use a command line and enter: